Our concepts: iowec & iswec

 - Double-acting cylinder pump

-- Water anchor Buoyancy controller of the water anchor
+- Water anchor Buoyancy Controller of the water anchor

-- Power take-off, PTO (accumulator tank, impulse turbine, El-Generator)
+- Power take-off, PTO (impulse turbine, generator)

 - Front buoy with the mooring system and the electrical subsea cable connections